-Second, with regard to the provisional growth estimate of FY 2013-14, the target of growth for FY 2014-15 would require an increase in rate of growth by 1.18 percentage points whereas the highest increment in the last 10 years has been observed at 0.8 percentage points in FY 2010-11.
-The achievement of lower rate of growth than target is due primarily to the supply side constraints in the economy caused mainly by poor infrastructural facilities and lack of confidence.

-2.2 Savings and Investment

-The rate of savings and investment to the GDP has remained stagnant over the years and the gap between savings and investment has assumed an increasing trend lately, suggesting that the macroeconomic strategies of government fall short of converting the savings into investment, resulting large amount of capital flight.
-In the FY 2011-12, the gap between savings and investment was calculated as 1.6 percent of GDP, whereas the gap reached 2.14 and 1.85 percent of GDP in the FY 2012-2013 and FY 2013-14 respectively.
+target of growth of 7.0 percent in FY 2011-12 has been missed by 0.8 percentage points and 7.2 percent in FY 2012-13 by 1.19 percentage points.
+The same thing also happened in FY 2013-14 and FY 2014-15, when the country's actual rate of growth fell short by 1.08 and 0.79 percentage points from the targeted 7.2 and 7.3 percent growth.
+Second, with regard to the provisional growth estimate of 6.51 percent in FY 2014-15, the target of growth for FY 2015-16 would require an increase in rate of growth by 0.49 percentage points whereas the highest increment in the last 10 years has been observed at 0.8 percentage points in FY 2010-11.
+The achievement of lower rate of growth than target is due primarily to the supply side constraints in the economy caused mainly by poor infrastructural facilities and lack of business confidence.
+3. SAVINGS AND INVESTMENT The rate of savings and investment to the GDP has remained stagnant over the years and the gap between savings and investment has assumed an increasing trend lately, suggesting that the macroeconomic strategies of government fall short of converting the savings into investment, resulting large amount of capital flight.
+In the FY 2011-12, the gap between savings and investment was calculated as 1.6 percent of GDP, whereas the gap reached 2.14 percent, 1.85 percent and .04 percent of GDP in the FY 2012-2013, FY 2013-14 and FY 2014-15 respectively.
 Under the Medium Term Macroeconomic Framework (MTMF) of 2014-18, the target of investment has been set at 34 percent of GDP comprising the private investment of 25.6 percent and the public investment of 8.5 percent by the FY2017-18, and the domestic savings were projected to increase to 24.2 percent of GDP by the FY2017-18 from the present 20.9 percent, whereas the national savings were projected to reach 33.3 percent of GDP by FY2017-18 from the present 27.6 percent.
 These seem to be unachievable in the present circumstances of low savings and investment.
 Besides, it has been found that an annual average amount of USD 1,581 million capital flew from the country during 2000-2008, reducing national capital (Kar and Curcio, 2011).